Éver Banega: Inter Milan

 On 16 May 2016, it was announced that Banega would sign for Inter Milan as a free agent, with the move being made effective on 1 July.
 In his first interview, he stated: "I'm very excited to play for a club like Inter", adding "I cannot wait to play for Inter."
 He was officially presented on 12 August, being given squad number 19.

 Banega made his Serie A debut on 21 August 2016, starting and playing 70 minutes in a 2–0 away loss against ChievoVerona.
 On 11 September, at newly promoted Pescara, he provided the first goal of Mauro Icardi in an eventual 2–1 comeback win for the first three points of the season.

 Banega was named in Inter's Europa League squad, starting in their first match against Hapoel Be'er Sheva, which finished in a 0–2 defeat at the San Siro.
 He scored his first goal for the nerazzurri on 2 October, but in a 2–1 away loss to Roma.

 During the first part of the campaign, Banega started mostly but was also benched on occasion, which led to rumours of a possible move in the winter transfer window.
 On 5 March 2017 he returned to the starting XI for the league match against Cagliari, assisting Ivan Perišić and scoring himself a free kick in a 5–1 away victory.
 One week later, he netted his first hat-trick as a professional in the 7–1 home thrashing of Atalanta, which set a new league personal best at six goals.

 Return to Sevilla

 On 27 June 2017, a mere 13 months after leaving the Ramón Sánchez Pizjuán Stadium, Banega returned to Sevilla.
 He was sent off in his first league game in his second spell for allegedly insulting the referee, immediately after being booked for committing a foul in the last minutes of the 1–1 home draw against Espanyol.

 Later career

-In January 2020, it was announced that Banega would join Al Shabab of the Saudi Pro League when the Europa League, in which Sevilla were winners, ended.
+In January 2020, it was announced that Banega would join Al Shabab of the Saudi Pro League when the Europa League, which Sevilla ultimately won, ended.
 Four years later, aged 35, he returned to Argentina and Newell's Old Boys.

+Banega remained in the top division for the 2026 season, signing a one-year contract with Defensa y Justicia.